Plonq/bevy_panorbit_camera/README.md

 Thus, increasing `alpha` orbits around to the right (counter clockwise if looking from above), and increasing `beta` orbits up and over (e.g. a `beta` value of 90 degrees (`PI / 2.0`) results in the camera looking straight down).

-Note that if you change the up vector either by enabling roll controls or changing `PanOrbitCamera.base_transform`, the concept of 'up' and 'down' change, and so the above explanation changes accordingly.
+Note that if you change the up vector either by changing `PanOrbitCamera.base_transform`, the concept of 'up' and 'down' change, and so the above explanation changes accordingly.

 ## Cargo Features